SuperOfficeDocs/superoffice-docs/docs/database/tables/soap-access.md

 ---
-uid: table-soap-access
+uid: table-soap_access
-title: soap\_access table
+title: soap_access table
 description: Table that contains constraints on the access to the soap interface so.generated: true
 keywords:
   - "database"
   - "soap_access"
-so.date: 03.22.2021
+so.date: 11.02.2021
 so.topic: reference
 so.envir:
   - "onsite"